blechschmidt/pallium/README.md

 `pallium stop my_profile` stops a session and terminates all programs inside the session.

 ### cp
-`pallium cp my_profile:/tmp/file.txt /tmp/file.txt` copies a file from within the `my_profile` sandbox to the host.
+`pallium cp --from my_profile /file/in/sandbox.txt /file/on/host.txt` copies a file from within the `my_profile` sandbox to the host.
 The command supports recursive copying of directories through the `-r` flag.
+With `pallium cp --from sandbox1 /file/in/sandbox1.txt --to sandbox2 /file/in/sandbox2.txt`, a file can be
+moved between sandboxes.
+Without `--from` or `--to`, the respective arguments refer to paths on the host.

 ### mv
 The `pallium mv` command works analogously to the copy command but moves files and directories instead of copying them.